sumitmundra/AFSpritz/README.md

 Then, add a method that will handle the change of words

     -(void)toggleSpritz {
-        AFSpritzWords *next = [[AFSpritzManager sharedManagerWithText:@"Rise above, gonna start the war!\n Oh, what you want, what you need What'd you come here for?
-Well, an eye for an eye and an 'f' for fight Taking me down as the prisoners riot"]nextWordWithCompletion:^(BOOL success) {
+        AFSpritzWords *next = [[AFSpritzManager sharedManagerWithText:@"Spritz is a brand new revolutionary reading method, that will help you out to improve your number of words per minute.
+Take a look at AFSpritz!"]nextWordWithCompletion:^(BOOL success) {
             NSLog(@"Reading complete");
         }];